SCALLOPING: 2022 Season is AUGUST 16 – SEPTEMBER 24

 What You’ll Need:

-- FL Saltwater Fishing License.
-Not needed if you are not using mask and snorkel.
+- FL Saltwater Fishing License is needed.
+This is not needed if you are on a charter.
 You can purchase one at the Scallop Cove bait and tackle shop on Cape San Blas.

 - Snorkel Gear – Not required, but helpful.